 1. Hill's Prescription Diet k/d Chicken Dry Dog Food

-- Clinically tested for kidney support
+- Clinically tested appetite enhancer

 - Supports lean muscle maintenance